code-charity/Patterns/README.md

 [Full List of 1000's](https://github.com/code4charity/List-of-Patterns--Regex-Collector--Query-Collector/README.md#All-Regex)

-### 1.1 Preprocessing Patterns:
+### 1.1 Pre-processing Patterns
-A List of Patterns / Regex can automatically be analyzed for similarities and thus be combined in a preprocessing step.
-I.e. Preprocessing might Reduce Input data by 90% already in half the time.
+A List of Patterns / Regex can automatically be analyzed for similarities and thus be combined in a preprocessing step. i.e. Preprocessing might Reduce Input data by 90% already in half the time.

 ### 1.2 Automatic pattern generation